-For the expatriate community, education in HCMC is generally only necessary for a few years.
-Parents tend to choose a curriculum which will be accepted world-wide so that their child may easily return to his or her home country (i.e. US, UK, Australia, Japan, Korea) or travel to any other country which accepts the chosen curriculum.
+For the expatriate community, education in Saigon is generally only necessary for a few years.
+Parents need to choose a curriculum which will be accepted worldwide so that their child may easily return to his or her home country (i.e. US, UK, Australia, Japan, Korea, etc.) or travel to any other country which accepts the chosen curriculum.

-Conversely, a number of Vietnamese parents choose international schools for a variety of reasons.
-The key motivation seems to be overseas universities which require an international education, enhanced job prospects and career paths, an international learning environment, interactive, open-form learning, and the wide array of extracurricular activities (art, music, swimming, etc.) available.
+Conversely, a number of Vietnamese parents also choose international schools, but for other reasons: overseas universities require an international education, and international schools offer enhanced job prospects and career paths, a multicultural learning environment, interactive, open-form learning, and a wide array of extracurricular activities (art, music, swimming, etc.).

-Positively, the value of international school education has improved exponentially over the past five years.
-This is reflected in the quality of their buildings, technology, and equipment but more importantly in the excellent teaching staff attracted to HCMC.
-Salary packages have improved dramatically and Vietnam now compares well with other Southeast Asian countries.
-On average, a school’s salary expenditure alone is between 75% and 92% of the total budget.
+What’s more, the value of international school education has improved exponentially over the past decade.
+This is reflected in the quality of their buildings, technology, and equipment and also in the excellent teaching staff attracted to HCMC, which may be due to the rising teaching wages.

 In addition, some international schools are audited annually by their “home” countries to ensure that strict standards are maintained.

 Vietnam’s complex educational system includes pre-school, general education, vocational training, language schools, college and post-graduate education.
-Both state and private institutions and educational programmes are available throughout the city.
+Both state and private institutions, as well as educational programmes are available throughout the city.

 If you want your child to experience an authentic Vietnamese education, they can attend a Vietnamese school upon completion of a Vietnamese language test (often pending an interview with the school headmaster).
 International students who do not speak Vietnamese may participate in some master's programmes available through Vietnamese universities in cooperation with international ones.